 Linen is one of the unique and most popular fabrics in the textile industry.
 It is a precious fabric for commonplace products like apparel and home decor.
 There are different types of linen fabric available in the textile industry.
-Each and every type of linen fabric comes with various features and have some dedicated useability.
+Each and every type of linen fabric comes with various features and has some dedicated useability.

 Overview